Chenxing-Jiang/SWBio_ML_assignment/README.md

 ## "zebrafish_TA_protein_prediction.xlsx" file
 - From data protection prespective, this file is uploaded via Blackboard.
-- This is a dataset that contains about 1000 of proteins that are predicted as tail-anchored proteins, but their subcellular localization are not clear.
+- This is a dataset that contains about 1000 proteins that are predicted as tail-anchored proteins, but their subcellular localization are not clear.
 The file contains multiple information of each protein as in "data_teacher_human.xlsx" file, but we only used "Annotated as", "TMD", "GRAVY" and "Tail charge" information (*"Annotated as" indicates protein's name).
 -  "zebrafish_TA_protein_prediction.xlsx" file should be included in the location as ML assignment.ipynb.